Clatrobe00/Day-Planner/README.md

 ![Image of scheduled items](assets/ScheduleColorChange.png)

-Additionally, this application has functionality to toggle between and 12 and 24 hour clock- accessed by clicking the button at the bottom left of the page.
+Additionally, this application has functionality to toggle between a 12 and 24 hour clock- accessed by clicking the button at the bottom left of the page.
 The button is dynamic and will change based on which format is displayed.

 ![Image of scheduled items](assets/clockToggleBtn.png)
 ![Image of scheduled items](assets/clockToggleBtn24.png)